projectfluent/fluent.js/docs/syntax.rst

 Instead, FTL lets you define traits, which are variants of the whole value that can be externally referred to using the ``key[trait]`` syntax.

-For instance in many inflected languages (e.g. German, Finnish, Hungarian, all Slavic languages), the about preposition governs the grammatical case of the complement.
+For instance, in many inflected languages (e.g. German, Finnish, Hungarian, all Slavic languages), the *about* preposition governs the grammatical case of the complement.
 It might be the accusative (German), ablative (Latin) or locative (Slavic languages).
 In Slovenian, the ideal string would inflect the noun, like so: *O Aurori*.
 However, since we want the name of the browser to be stored in the ``brand-name`` entity, we can't modify it.

 The work-around is to inflect an auxiliary noun complement, e.g. browser, to give *About the Aurora browser*.
 Needless to say, this ends up being long and